matts1/languagedesigner/README.md

 # Language Designer

-## System Requirements
-For now, it requires the 'gi' module for python 2.
-We have only been able to get this working under Ubuntu, for which it is preinstalled, but if you can get it working under mac / windows it should (theoretically) work.

-## Installation
-Hit the download zip button on the right hand side of this webpage and extract.
-You run gui.py with the working directory as the root languagedesigner folder to run the program.

 ## Differences to standard E-BNF and BNF
 Firstly, note that BNF is the more common form in the HSC, but is often wrongly referred to as E-BNF.
 We tried to make it as similar to E-BNF as possible (as it is an improvement on BNF), but added things which would give us more power.
 * E-BNF (like ours) uses no angle brackets around metaidentifiers, BNF does